 |Long Text, Short Text, Hidden Fields

 |Multiple Choice, Dropdown, Picture Choice

-The Payment and Matrix question types are currently not supported by the integration.
+The Payment, Matrix and Ranking question types are currently not supported by the integration.

 Every choice in your Multiple Choice question must be mapped to a corresponding field in Airtable, and the options in your typeform question must match the options in your Airtable field.
 If your options are basil, parsley, and coriander in your typeform question, you'll need basil, parsley, and coriander in the matching Airtable field.

 When mapping Multiple Choice questions to a Single Select field, make sure Multiple Selection is turned off in Question Settings (on the right-hand side of the Create panel).

 We recommend mapping the Multiple Select field type in Airtable to the Multiple Choice question in Typeform instead of Single Select.

 The mapping of the Other field in Multiple Choice questions is currently not supported.
 If you try to integrate a typeform that includes the Other field, the integration won't work.

 Mapping the Single Select and Multiple Select field types in Airtable to the Yes/No question in Typeform is not supported.